Seasonal closures for caribou conservation

 Closing critical habitat for caribou in winter prevents the development of packed trails into high-elevation caribou habitat

+Caribou populations in Jasper are very small and vulnerable to natural threats such as predators, disease and accidents.
 In winter, caribou are protected from predators by their high-elevation habitat, where the snow is too deep for wolves to move around without sinking.
-Research shows that trails packed by backcountry skiers, snowboarders, and snowshoers from the valley bottom to high-elevation areas can lead wolves to prey on caribou in the very places caribou go to avoid predators.
+Research shows that trails packed by backcountry skiers, snowboarders and snowshoers from the valley bottom to high-elevation areas can lead wolves to prey on caribou in the very places caribou go to avoid predators.

 Wolf populations are dynamic and play an important role in caribou conservation